 Community input, participation, engagement critical to process

-On Tuesday, February 12, from 6:00pm to 8:00pm at the St. Augustine Yacht Club, 442 Ocean Vista Dr., the City of St. Augustine will kick off a series of community meetings as the first and most critical step in a nearly year-long process of reviewing and updating the city’s Comprehensive Plan, a requirement that comes up every seven years.
+On Wednesday, March 20, from 6:00pm to 8:00pm at the St. Johns County Main Library, the City of St. Augustine will continue its series of community meetings as one of the most critical steps in a nearly year-long process of reviewing and updating the city’s Comprehensive Plan, a requirement that comes up every seven years.
 The community meetings will be held at locations throughout the city to encourage greater participation.

 The topics of discussion and information being presented will be the same at each meeting so the public is welcome to attend any meeting throughout this process.
 The locations of the meetings vary simply to make them more convenient and easier for residents to participate.
 For a complete list of all scheduled meetings including the Anastasia Area meeting, view the home page story at www.CityStAug.com.
-The complete schedule can be downloaded here and the 312 Corridor area meeting flyer is also available here.
+The complete schedule can be downloaded here.

 The purpose of a comprehensive plan is to set forth goals, objectives and policies which guide long term planning and ultimately physical development of the city, while simultaneously protecting natural and cultural resources.
 In the current plan, Comprehensive Plan 2030, there are ten elements: Future Land Use, Transportation, Housing, Infrastructure, Conservation and Coastal Management, Recreation and Open Space, Intergovernmental Coordination, Capital Improvements, Historic Preservation, and Public Schools Facilities.